Jeevan-HM/RISE_Lab/_pages/research.md

 Designed to handle obstacles within the pipes.
 The large bistable actuator located in the center of the robot generates impact force, allowing it to push away or break through obstructions.
 The smaller bistable actuators at the head and tail can adapt to diameter changes in pipes.
 <h4>Projects related to this work including</h4>
-Improving bistable structure (materials, fabrication methods.etc) to make it more reliable and robust Control the robot to perform a jumping gait inside the pipe
+Improving bistable structure (materials, fabrication methods.etc) to make it more reliable and robust Control the robot to perform a jumping gait inside the pipe.

 </details>
 </div>